The short answer

 L2s solve Ethereum throughput, not cross-ecosystem settlement

 L2s make Ethereum faster and cheaper but keep you inside the Ethereum ecosystem.
-Aeredium is fully EVM-compatible (every Ethereum tool works) and simultaneously settles natively across 13 chains.
+Aeredium is fully EVM-compatible (every Ethereum tool works) and simultaneously settles natively across 10 confirmed chains.
 You get L2 developer ergonomics with L1-level cross-ecosystem reach.

 Bridge protocol